wxy20850606/wxy20850606.github.io/content/posts/2025/07/a-pen.md

 lastmod: 2025-07-24T15:48:07+08:00
 author: ["Ariel"]
 keywords:
-- awakening
+  - awakening journey
-- synchronicity
+  - writing as healing
-- divine guidance
-- female empowerment
-- spiritual journey

 categories:
+  - Awakening Diary

+tags:
   - awakening
-tags:
-- synchronicity
-- love as mirror
-- spiritual writing
+  - writing as healing
-- feminine power
 description: "A single pen became the turning point in my spiritual awakening.
 This is how I received the call to begin writing my truth."
 slug: "a-ballpoint-pen"
 draft: false # 是否为草稿